zmuranaka/rock-paper-scissors/README.md

 ## Directories:

 fonts
-&nbsp;&nbsp;&nbsp;&nbsp;This folder contains the files for the Cyberspace font.
+&nbsp;&nbsp;&nbsp;&nbsp;This folder contains the files for the Cyberspace font (used for the high scores).
 images
-&nbsp;&nbsp;&nbsp;&nbsp;This folder contains the images used in the game and the header and footer images.
+&nbsp;&nbsp;&nbsp;&nbsp;This folder contains the images used in the website.
 scripts
 &nbsp;&nbsp;&nbsp;&nbsp;This folder contains all of the JavaScript scripts.
 styles